 Note: You stop contributing to the pension plan on January 1 following the year you reach age 71.
 If you are turning 71, please contact the Pension Centre for further information.

-means any period of service transferred from another employer's pension plan that has been added to your credit under the public service pension plan.
+Means any period of service transferred from another employer's pension plan that has been added to your credit under the public service pension plan.
 This is generally done through a pension transfer agreement between the Government of Canada and eligible employers.
 The transferred service could also include any period of service with the Canadian Forces or the Royal Canadian Mounted Police or as a Member of Parliament.

-(elective service) refers to any period of employment, either in the public service or with another employer that occurred before your most recent participation in the public service pension plan and has been purchased in order to count elective service toward your pension.
-It may includes periods of leave without pay that you have elected to count under the public service pension plan as well as service as a member of the Canadian Forces or the Royal Canadian Mounted Police.
+(Elective service) refers to any period of employment, either in the public service or with another employer that occurred before your most recent participation in the public service pension plan and has been purchased in order to count elective service toward your pension.
+It may include periods of leave without pay that you have elected to count under the public service pension plan as well as service as a member of the Canadian Forces or the Royal Canadian Mounted Police.